patternfly/patternfly-quickstarts/packages/module/README.md

   useLocalStorage,
   setQueryArgument,
   removeQueryArgument,
-  QUICKSTART_ID_FILTER_KEY
+  QUICKSTART_ID_FILTER_KEY,
-} from "@patternfly/quickstarts";
+} from '@patternfly/quickstarts';
-import { Button } from "@patternfly/react-core";
+import { Button } from '@patternfly/react-core';
-import jsYaml from "js-yaml";
+import jsYaml from 'js-yaml';
 // quick start files could be yaml files or js files, or really anything,
-// as long as they get parsed out to the expected JSON format import quickstartOne from "./quick-starts/quickstart-one.yaml";
+// as long as they get parsed out to the expected JSON format import quickstartOne from './quick-starts/quickstart-one.yaml';
-import quickstartTwo from "./quick-starts/quickstart-two.yaml";
+import quickstartTwo from './quick-starts/quickstart-two.yaml';
-import quickstartThree from "./quick-starts/quickstart-three";
+import quickstartThree from './quick-starts/quickstart-three';

 const App = () => {
   const [quickStarts, setQuickStarts] = React.useState([]);